nbrady-techempower/TFB-Documentation/docs/Codebase/Framework-Files.md

 | File | Summary |
 |:---- |:------- |
-[Install File](#install-file) | Installs the framework and all of the dependencies for the framework (if not already installed).
-[Setup File](#setup-file) | Configures the framework to the correct database hosts, package framework code, and starts the framework.
+[Setup File](#setup-file) | Installs the framework and its dependencies, configures the framework to the correct database hosts, package framework code, and starts the framework.
 [Benchmark Config File](#benchmark-config-file) | Defines test instructions and metadata for the framework benchmarks program.

 # Available Bash Variables

-Because they're bash scripts, both install.sh and setup.sh have these bash variables available to them.
+Because it is a bash script, `setup.sh` has these bash variables available:

 * FWROOT: Root of project
 * IROOT: Root of installation for the current framework
 * TROOT: Root directory for the current framework

-# Install File
+# Setup File

-The `install.sh` file for each framework starts the bash process which will install that framework.
+The setup file is responsible for installing the framework software and starting the test.
+This script is responsible for (among other things):

+* Installing any software or tools needed by the framework
+* Modifying the framework's configuration to point to the correct database host
+* Compiling and/or packaging the code
+* Starting the server

+The setup file is a shell script that should build the source, make any necessary changes to the framework's configuration, and then start the server.

+__Installing system software__

 Typically, the first thing done is to call `fw_depends` to run installations for any necessary software that TFB has already created installation scripts for.
+TFB provides a reasonably wide range of core software, so your `setup.sh` may only need to call `fw_depends` to acquire the tools it needs.
+You are also free to add install scripts to the `toolset/setup/linux`
+directory if a tool does not already exist.

+To see what TFB provides installations for, look in `toolset/setup/linux` in the folders `frameworks`, `languages`, `systools`, and `webservers`.
+You should pass the filename, without the ".sh" extension, to fw_depends.

-TFB provides a reasonably wide range of core software, so your `install.sh` may only need to call `fw_depends` and exit.
-Note: `fw_depends` does not guarantee dependency installation, so list software in the proper order e.g. if `foo` depends on `bar` use `fw_depends bar foo`.
+Note: `fw_depends` does not guarantee dependency management, so list software in the proper order e.g. if `foo` depends on `bar` use `fw_depends bar foo`.

-Here are some example `install.sh` files
+Here are some examples of installing software using `fw_depends`:

 ```bash
 #!/bin/bash